AdamWall97/AdamWall97/README.md

 - 👋 Hi, I’m Adam
-- 👀 I’m currently working on becoming a full stack developer by learning front-end and back-end technologies through creating useful and sleak apps.
+- 👀 I’m currently learning everything I can when it comes to data, IT, and web development.
+I'm passionate about making our world more efficent and  using my engineering background to have real world impacts using software.
-- 🌱 I’m currently using Javascript.
+- 🌱 I’m currently using...
+ - React
+ - Typescript
+ - SQL - (Prisma ORM)
+ - NodeJS backends

 You can reach me at adamwall97@gmail.com